MAPC/datacommon/README.md

 ## Usage

-The rack app will serve up the metadata for these tables in JSON from the ArcSDE Postgres tables at http://server.com/tabular and http://server.com/geospatial where server.com is the server you have deployed this app to.
+The app will serve up the metadata for these tables in JSON from the ArcSDE Postgres tables at http://server.com/tabular and http://server.com/geospatial where server.com is the server you have deployed this app to.